Environmental Policy and Management

 1. Study environmental management strategies that incorporate ecological, economic, and social considerations

-2. Learn about the ecological, economic, and social barriers to implementing sustainable environmental practices and programs
+2. Learn about the ecological, economic, and social barriers to implementing sustainable practices and programs

-3. Become familiar with the direct and indirect costs of environmental regulation, problems, and corrective actions
+3. Become familiar with the direct and indirect costs of regulation, problems, and corrective actions

 4. Deepen your understanding of environmental strategies and policies across various spatial scales